forestbiotech-lab/ontobrapi-admin/README.md

 # Docker-compose

-#Clone repo and init Submodules
+Clone repo and init Submodules, replace repository url based on the access to the project. git@github.com...... or https://github.com.......

+*For collaboratores use this*:
 ``` bash
 git clone git@github.com:forestbiotech-lab/ontoBrAPI.git
 cd ontoBrapi